Volkswagen Polo review - MPG, CO2 and running costs

-With frugal three-cylinder petrol engines on offer, the Polo can keep running costs down
+Frugal three-cylinder petrol engines help keep Polo running costs down

-Move to the 115PS engine, and the addition of the six-speed manual gearbox helps it deliver economy that's on-par with the 95PS engine.
-Claimed efficiency is 46.3 to 51.4mpg and emissions are rated at 107g/km to 111g/km.
+Move to the 109bhp engine, and the addition of the six-speed manual gearbox helps it deliver economy that's on-par with the 94bhp engine.
+The claimed efficiency range on the combined cycle is 49.6mpg to 54.3mpg with CO2 emissions starting from 118g/km.

 Basic S and SE models with the underpowered 1.0-litre MPI engine will be very cheap to insure, sneaking into insurance group 1.
-All cars fitted with our recommended 94bhp 1.0-litre TSI occupy a slot in group 8, with 113bhp cars stepping things up to group 11 or 12, depending on trim.
-The 1.6 TDI diesel sits in group 9, courtesy of the fact it comes in SEL trim.
-The sporty GTI and GTI Plus versions sit in groups 26 and 28 respectively.
+All cars fitted with our recommended 94bhp 1.0-litre TSI occupy a slot in group 8, with 109bhp cars stepping things up to group 11 or 12, depending on trim.

 Predicted residual values for the Polo are impressive, and experts expect it to retain more value the Ford Fiesta.
-Our pick, the Polo SE 1.0 TSI 95, is the best choice in this regard, as it's anticipated to retain 44 per cent of its value on average over three years.
+Our pick, the Polo SE 1.0 TSI 95, is the best choice in this regard, as it's anticipated to retain an average of 45% of its value over three years and 36,000 miles.

 In this review